 Disulfiram is the oldest FDA-approved medication for the treatment of alcohol use.
 When used as directed, it can help discourage patients from drinking and support a long-term recovery.
 Once they believe they have recovered sufficiently, they can taper off the medication without serious side effects.

 Whatever leads you to our doorstep, know that we are invested in your recovery and in helping you overcome the devastating effects of alcohol use disorder.
 We believe detoxing shouldn’t be something to enter in fear.
-Our recovery prep program is about just that – preparing those with alcohol dependency for their next steps, getting them medically stable enough to complete rehabilitation programs.
-With locations in Hollister and San Francisco, find intervention services, professional detox, post-treatment care, and a 5-year case management and monitoring program.
+Bright Future Recovery in Northern California is about just that – preparing those with alcohol dependency for their next steps, getting them medically stable enough to complete rehabilitation programs.
+With locations in Hollister and San Francisco, find intervention services, professional detox, post-treatment care, and 5-year case management and monitoring program.